 It is critical that this is done before you map version control workspaces on your new development environments.
 This is to avoid the deletion of the Microsoft hotfixes to cascade to your working environment and delete untouched 8.1 application code.

 Now you are ready to map this branch to a new development environment and compile your extensions and ISV solutions if they have provided you with source code.
 If your ISVs have only provided binary packages, you can check them in to source control, and the build environment will merge the binaries with your extension package to produce a single software deployable package.
 Additional information on this process can be found at Deployable packages from third parties.
 This will help later when you merge your package with the 8.1 binary update.

 This step is necessary as the 8.1 application code is not backward compatible with 8.0 from a binary level.
 In future application releases this step will be optional.

 After you have compiled in a developer environment and there are no errors to resolve, start a build in Azure DevOps using your new 8.1 build environment agent that was setup earlier.
 When this is complete, a deployable package artifact will be attached to your build results.
 Download this package and upload it to the Lifecycle Services Asset Library.
 This single package should have all of your extensions and ISV solutions.

 Merge the deployable package with the 8.1 binary update package

-Locate both your new 8.1 software deployable package and the 8.1 binary update package that was just saved.
+In your project's Asset Library, locate both your new 8.1 software deployable package (your customization package that includes your ISVs) and the 8.1.X PU2X binary update package that was saved in Step 1 at the beginning of the topic.
 Highlight both packages and select Merge.
-This will combine the files in to a merged update package.
-You are now ready to apply this package to your various test environments.
+This will combine the files into a merged update package.
+You can now apply this package to your various test environments.

 Deploy to target environments for validation